The Classics Reader

 Clicking on the above links will move you to the description of the corresponding function or feature, below.

 The “find word” dialog is shown on the left.
-(This is only a gif; to experiment with the real dialog click on the Find button on the Classics Reader’s window.)
+(This is only an image; to experiment with the real dialog click on the Find button on the Classics Reader’s window.)

 As you see, keys for entering diacritics in ancient Greek are highlighted.
-All ancient Greek diacritics are included, the following:
+All ancient Greek diacritics are included:

 • ΄ (keys / or ; ): the acute accent